List of awards and nominations received by Drake

-Aubrey Drake Graham is a Canadian rapper.
-He began an acting career in 2001 under his legal name.
+Drake is a Canadian rapper.
+He began an acting career in 2001 under his legal name Aubrey Drake Graham.
 During his acting career, he won five Young Artist Award nominations for portraying Jimmy Brooks in the CTV teen drama Degrassi: The Next Generation, alongside an Best Ensemble in a TV Series (Comedy or Drama) win at the 2002 Young Artist Awards.
 He began a music career in 2006, for which he has won subsequent honours.

 Overall, Drake has won 281 awards, including 5 Grammy Awards from 51 nominations.
 He has won a record 41 awards from 102 nominations at the Billboard Music Awards, including Artist of the Decade.

 American Music Awards

 Created by Dick Clark in 1973, the American Music Awards is an annual music awards ceremony and one of several major annual American music awards shows.
 Drake has won seven awards from forty-nine nominations.